How To Deal With Stress

 The short breaths we take can dry out the mouth, causing bad breath or difficulty swallowing.

-Some people also tend to grind their teeth when they are stressed, which can cause dental problems such as cracking teeth if left unchecked.
+Some people also tend to grind their teeth when they are stressed.
+This grinding can cause dental problems such as cracking teeth if left unchecked.

 Control Your Stress Level